-Group restructuring and discontinued operations The key audit matters How the matter was addressed in our audit During the current year, the Company has executed certain restructuring plans in order to consolidate its Biologics business Our audit procedures in relation to Group restructuring and discontinued operations include the following: in its subsidiary Biocon Biologics India Limited ('BBIL').
+Group restructuring and discontinued operations

+The key audit matters

+During the current year, the Company has executed certain restructuring plans in order to consolidate its Biologics business in its subsidiary Biocon Biologics India Limited ('BBIL').
 As part of the restructuring plan, the Company transferred its Branded Formulations and Biologics divisions to BBIL.

-We read minutes of meetings of Board of Directors of the Company and analysed the key terms and conditions of the underlying agreements for the business transfers; The aforesaid disposals meet the definition of discontinued operations from a standalone financial statements perspective in accordance with Ind AS 105: Non current Assets Held for Sale and Discontinued Operations (IndAs 105).
-In accordance • We analysed the accounting treatment and disclosure done by the Company to assess its compliance with respect to the requirements of applicable Ind AS; with the accounting principles, the Company has reclassified the revenue, expenses, tax and gain/loss on disposal arising from these businesses as discontinued operations for current and previous year.
-Given the significance of amounts and We obtained the Company's evaluation of the income- tax impact of the above business transfers (from a seller's perspective) to verify compliance; complexities involved in carving out the results of the respective businesses, we determined this to be an area of focus for our We verified the analysis prepared by the Company to verify the amount to be disclosed as discontinued operations in
+The aforesaid disposals meet the definition of discontinued operations from a standalone financial statements perspective in accordance with Ind AS 105: Non current Assets Held for Sale and Discontinued Operations (IndAs 105).
+In accordance with the accounting principles, the Company has reclassified the revenue, expenses, tax and gain/loss on disposal arising from these businesses as discontinued operations for current and previous year.
+Given the significance of amounts and complexities involved in carving out the results of the respective businesses, we determined this to be an area of focus for our audit.